japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OutputMode.md

 Complete mode does not drop old aggregation state and preserves all data in the Result Table.

-Supported only for <<spark-sql-streaming-aggregation.adoc#, streaming aggregations>> (as asserted by link:spark-sql-streaming-UnsupportedOperationChecker.adoc#checkForStreaming[UnsupportedOperationChecker]).
+Supported only for <<spark-sql-streaming-aggregation.md#, streaming aggregations>> (as asserted by link:spark-sql-streaming-UnsupportedOperationChecker.md#checkForStreaming[UnsupportedOperationChecker]).

 === [[Update]] Update Output Mode

 *Update* (alias: *update*) writes only the rows that were updated (every time there are updates).

-For queries that are not <<spark-sql-streaming-aggregation.adoc#, streaming aggregations>>, `Update` is equivalent to the <<Append, Append>> output mode.
+For queries that are not <<spark-sql-streaming-aggregation.md#, streaming aggregations>>, `Update` is equivalent to the <<Append, Append>> output mode.